The Constitution of the Islamic Republic of Iran

-In order to fulfill the responsibilities of the Judicial Authority, in the legal, administrative and executive sphere, a qualified Islamic jurist, expert in Islamic jurisprudence and with appropriate administrative skills, is appointed for a five-year term by the Supreme Leader. of the judicial body, or the supreme judicial authority.
+In order for the responsibilities of the Judicial Body to be fulfilled, in the juridical, administrative and executive sphere, a qualified Islamic jurist, expert in Islamic Jurisprudence and with appropriate administrative skills, is appointed for a period of five years by the Supreme Guide. of the Judicial Body, or the supreme judicial authority.

-The President of the Judicial Authority has the following tasks: 1) Creation of the most suitable 40 structures for the implementation of the provisions of Art.
-156. 2) Elaboration of drawings of judicial laws conforming to the principles of the Islamic Republic.
-3) Recruitment of judges of proven competence and fairness, their appointment and removal from office, assignment of duties and transfers, and other administrative functions in compliance with the 41 law.
+The President of the Judicial Body has the following tasks: 1) Creation of the most appropriate structures40 for the implementation of what is indicated in Art.
+156. 2) Elaboration of draft judicial laws conforming to the principles of the Islamic Republic.
+3) Hiring of judges of proven competence and fairness, their appointment and removal from office, assignment of duties and transfers, and other administrative functions in accordance with the law41.

 The official authority for investigating disputes and lawsuits depends on the Ministry of Justice.
 The organization and jurisdiction of the Courts of Justice are established by law.

-The Minister of Justice is responsible for all matters concerning the relations of the judiciary with legislative and executive powers, and is elected among the candidates proposed by the President of the Judicial Authority to the President of the Republic.
-The President of the Judicial Authority has the right to entrust all economic, administrative and recruitment of personnel, with the exception of judges, to the Minister of Justice.
+The Minister of Justice is responsible for all matters concerning the relations of the judiciary with the legislative and executive powers, and is elected from among the candidates proposed by the President of the Judicial Body to the President of the Republic.
+The President of the Judicial Body has the right to entrust all economic and administrative affairs and the recruitment of personnel, with the exception of judges, to the Minister of Justice.

-The Supreme Court42 is established, on the basis of the criteria established by the President of the Judicial Authority, in order to verify the correct application of the laws in the courts, maintain the univocity in the application of judicial procedures and fulfill the responsibilities entrusted to them by law.
+The Supreme Court42 is established, on the basis of the criteria established by the President of the Judicial Body, in order to verify the correct application of the laws in the courts, to maintain unambiguousness in the application of judicial procedures and to fulfill the responsibilities entrusted to it by law.

 The President of the Supreme Court and the Attorney General are chosen among the top Islamic jurists of proven fairness, are appointed by the President of the Judicial Authority with the consultation of the judges of the Supreme Court and remain in office for five years.